alexrvandam/PHYLUCE_GUI/readme.md

 ## About
 This is a simple Graphical User Interface (GUI) for the PHYLUCE pipeline that tries to mirror the Tutorial IV from the PHYLUCE Readthedocs : https://phyluce.readthedocs.io/en/latest/tutorials/tutorial-4.html

-I have tested it with 47 arthropod genomes so it should work on a laptop for small projects around this size.
+I have tested PHYLUCE_GUI with 47 arthropod genomes on a linux laptop with 32GB of mem so it should work on a laptop for small projects around this size.

 If you use this code you must also cite PHYLUCE and Stampy along with a few other helpers LASTAL